Patpig10/bee/README.md

 To interact with the simulation, you can use keyboard inputs:

 Pressing U triggers rain, allowing you to observe how the animals react.
 Birds might flock together or seek shelter, while bees could alter their behavior to stay airborne or seek cover.
 Pressing I switches the weather to sunny, causing the animals to adjust their actions accordingly.
+Press R to reset.
 # List of classes/assets

 | Class/asset | Source |